Fraser Island is one of those places that everyone will say you need to go. And after spending just one day on the island, I’m one of them too.

 Outside Eli Creek, busloads of gap year-aged travellers lay sunbathing, listening to music, and playing beach volleyball together.
 I have absolutely nothing against this, of course, but having long passed that stage of my life, I was extra glad to have chosen a small group tour with Unique Fraser instead.
 Our day felt like we were out with good friends, and it was amazing to see all the variety this sandy paradise has to offer.

 Whatever style of trip you want to take, just make sure you add Fraser Island onto your east coast itinerary, even if it is just for one day.

 Need to know

-- Tours are limited to 6 people
+- Each tour is limited to only 6 people

-- Light breakfast and lunch is included
+- A light breakfast and lunch is included